kendarorg/HttpAnsweringMachine/docs/proxy.md

-The system can act as a proxy (or API Gateway) for every request it receives
+The system can act as a proxy/mod_rewrite (or API Gateway) for every request it receives

 For example if you want to forward all requests to https://www.local.test/myapp to https://localhost:8020/app then you can add a proxy entry inside the external.json